Context #

 })

-Environment variables, secrets, and KV namespaces are known as bindings.
-Regardless of type, bindings are always available as global variables and can be accessed via the context c.env.BINDING_KEY
+In Cloudflare Workers Environment variables, secrets, KV namespaces, D1 database, R2 bucket etc. that are bound to a worker are known as bindings.
+Regardless of type, bindings are always available as global variables and can be accessed via the context c.env.BINDING_KEY.

 // Environment object for Cloudflare Workers